chinchalinchin/cloudformation-templates/README.md

 # Steps

-A more detailed version of what follows can be found on the [Confluence page](https://makpar.atlassian.net/wiki/spaces/IN/pages/358580264/Sandbox+Environment+Setup)
+A more detailed version of what follows (with pictures!) can be found on the [Confluence page](https://makpar.atlassian.net/wiki/spaces/IN/pages/358580264/Sandbox+Environment+Setup)

 ## Configuration